 To cover the basics, let’s start by acknowledging that the American Civil War, which lasted from 1861 to 1865, was fought over the legality and constitutionality of slavery.
-With a Northern victory, a Republican-run U.S. federal government subsequently overruled legal doctrine and constitutional amendments that differentiated the legal and constitutional status of whites and blacks in the United States.
-In this vein, the U.S. Congress passed the Reconstruction Amendments abolishing slavery and declaring that black Americans were American citizens with equal protection of the laws.
-It also declared that black men—if not black women—had the right to vote.
+With a Northern victory, a Republican-run U.S. federal government subsequently overruled legal doctrine and constitutional amendments that differentiated the legal and constitutional status of white and Black people in the United States.
+In this vein, the U.S. Congress passed the Reconstruction Amendments abolishing slavery and declaring that Black Americans were American citizens with equal protection of the laws.
+It also declared that Black men—if not Black women—had the right to vote.
 This was the Reconstruction era when African-American men not only won the franchise but also participated as elected officials.
-From the late 1860s and 1870s, for example, approximately 2,000 black men served in some sort of elective office.
+From the late 1860s and 1870s, for example, approximately 2,000 Black men served in some sort of elective office.
 And beyond the halls of these legislative bodies, African Americans negotiated their new status as equal citizens.
-In ‘To Joy My Freedom, for example, historian Tera Hunter excavates the records of black women in Atlanta to illustrate how these women defined freedom and reacted to the resistance they faced from whites as they, for example, reconstituted their family lives and redefined themselves as paid laborers.
+In ‘To Joy My Freedom, for example, historian Tera Hunter excavates the records of Black women in Atlanta to illustrate how these women defined freedom and reacted to the resistance they faced from whites as they, for example, reconstituted their family lives and redefined themselves as paid laborers.
 Historian Eric Foner notes: “If the era was tragic, it was not because Reconstruction was attempted but because the effort to construct an interracial democracy on the ruins of slavery failed.”

 What interests me particularly is that we have a problem to deal with: namely, bringing about a condition whereby the Whites do what they can to make of the Colored people a decent, respectable element, if not from a sense of justice, at least in self-defense.
 Equality is furtherest [sic] from my mind, but a nearer approach to justice toward these people must, in my opinion, be brought about through one method or another (96).